MuheebHasan/ProjectFinalUdacity/README.md

-## Prerequisites
+## Travel App Project

-To run this project, ensure you have the following installed:
+This project is a travel planning app built with Node.js, Webpack, and APIs such as Geonames, Weatherbit, and Pixabay.

-- **Node.js**: v20.12.2
+### Prerequisites
-  Run the following command to verify your Node.js version:
+- **Node.js**: Ensure Node.js version `>=20.0.0` is installed.
   ```bash
   node --version